 Say this to the person:

 I feel ____________________________

 I would like you to _____________________ or would you be willing to ____________________?

 Yep… that is it.
 Some the best ideas in life come in small and simple packages.
-Shoot me a note after you try this and let me now it worked out for you.
+Shoot me a note after you try this and let me how it worked for you.

 SEARCH this amazing RESOURCE LIBRARY for articles, suggestions and direction on how to handle most every business situation that you find yourself in.